AdrianVollmer/tlseraser/README.md

 First, create a rule with `iptables` that redirects all traffic you want to eavesdrop on to port 1234 on localhost.
 Then run `tlseraser`.

-### Intercepting local traffic
+#### Intercepting local traffic

-If you want to intercept traffic originating from your own machine, it's best to use `iptables` owner match.
-Create a new group, say 'tlseraser, with `addgroup tlseraser` and add your user to that group: `adduser <username> tlseraser`.
+If you want to intercept traffic originating from your own machine, it's best to use `iptables` with owner matching.
+Create a new group, say, `tlseraser`, with `addgroup tlseraser` and add your user to that group:
-Next, create an `iptables` rules such as this:
+`adduser <username> tlseraser`.
+Next, create an `iptables` rules such as
+this:

 ```
-iptables -t nat -A OUTPUT -p tcp -m owner --gid-owner tlseraser -j DNAT --to 127.0.0.1:1234
+iptables -t nat -A OUTPUT -p tcp -m owner --gid-owner tlseraser -j DNAT --to-destination 127.0.0.1:1234
 ```

 Now change your GID with `sg tlseraser`, make sure everything is right with `id` and that TLSEraser is running, and start the process you want to examine.

-### Intercepting forwarded traffic
+#### Intercepting forwarded traffic

 Assuming you already obtained a Man-in-the-Middle position, simply create an `iptables` rules like this: